A rainwater harvesting model for your home, garden or even small farm is an imperative before you turn the first sod.

 Cost obviously is also a factor; that needn't be excessive if you give due consideration to your rainwater harvesting model before making a start.

-It took, incidentally, four strong men a couple of days to dig the hole; the alternative is a backhoe.
+It took, incidentally, four strong men a couple of days to dig the hole; the alternative is a far more expensive backhoe.

 Water remains the bedrock of permaculture; without it no garden, or society for that matter, can thrive.